marcin-lawrowski/wise-forms/readme.txt

 = 1.2 =
 * Validate e-mails, numbers and dates on text input field
 * Bottom mode for labels on all controls
+* Fixed: sending the same forms on the same page

 = 1.1 =
 * Widget for displaying forms in sidebars